ask a cool person

 This new-school garment bag, which made our Travel 100 list of the best products to take on the road, can keep a suit or gown unwrinkled while also cleverly storing several other outfits.
 It’s ideal for destination weddings, and Moonflower wine bar co-owner Rebecca Johnson even took hers all the way to Tasmania for a romantic antipodean getaway with her husband.
 Going’s travel spokesperson, Katy Nastro, told me that it’s very popular among her exceedingly well-traveled colleagues.

 For both carry-on backpacks and duffels, former Paper fashion editor Mario Abad turns to Dagne Dover’s neoprene travel bags.
 “They’re the best,” he says.
 “They’re really lightweight, and they’re made of this scuba material that looks sleek and modern and is nice to the touch.”
 The bags aren’t just aesthetically pleasing, though.
 “You can fit a lot of stuff inside — it’s a minimal aesthetic, no busy details or anything, just all the compartments you need.”
-Abad also notes that the bags are perfectly sized for all airline carry-on regulations.
+Jessica Morrobel of Traveling With Jessica agrees that the Landon is an “absolute lifesaver,” and Going’s travel spokesperson, Katy Nastro, is also a fan, especially for quick overnights.
+The duffel comes in five sizes, but medium is the best option if you know you’ll be flying on budget carriers with strict rules.

 The best personal-item backpacks

-Here’s a thoughtfully designed backpack that is as appropriate for day hiking and office commuting as it is flying.
-Travel creator Jessica Wright of Bon Traveler is a longtime user and says she is “shocked” by how much it can hold.
-“You can definitely fit everything you need for two nights,” she says.
-“It’s wildly spacious.”
+This is my current personal item backpack of choice.
+It is designed to slip over the handles of a carry-on suitcase, but over Christmas I took it as my only luggage on a weeklong train trip across Turkey and Georgia and it fit everything I needed, including an extra pair of shoes.
+The neutral design is as appropriate for day hiking and office commuting as it is flying.
+But the capacity is the biggest drawcard.
+Creator Jessica Wright of Bon Traveler is a longtime user and says she is “shocked” by how much it can hold.
 Great for packers who like to compartmentalize, the interior is separated into various sleeves and sections for a laptop, clothing, and tech items.
+But you can also remove these compartments and just use it as a black hole bag if needed.

 The “clown car of personal items” is what writer and film wrangler Maggie Slepian calls this top-loading backpack from hiker-beloved brand Gregory.
-And with good reason: It easily holds a large amount of items of all shapes and sizes.
 When she used it as her only luggage item for a four-day trip to the East Coast last fall, it fit a laptop, notebook, sandals, running shoes, rain jacket, jumpsuit, two pairs of leggings, two pairs of shorts, several shirts, toiletries, socks, undergarments, five pairs of headphones (over-ear, noise-canceling earbuds, white-noise only, corded for the plane, and AirPods for Zoom calls), and snacks.
-Her water bottle was also easily stashed in the stretchy side pocket.
+Her water bottle was stashed in the stretchy side pocket.

 Despite fears of looking like a Scandinavian school child or 2012-era hipster, Strategist writer Dominique Pariso is loyal to her Kanken — and she’s not alone among our staff.
 “This backpack is so light, so compact, and so durable it really is ideal for stuffing under tiny airplane seats,” she explains.
 “Plus, you can fit way more stuff inside than seems humanly possible given its petite size.”